execRooted/Space-Rush/README.md

   - Hardcore Mode: Maximum difficulty with one life
   - Reversed Hardcore: Hardcore with inverted controls
   - Chase Mode: Enemies pursue you before respawning
+  - Bullet Mode: Bullet bombs spawn, giving off bullets in all directions
+  - Challenge 1: Gamemodes stack up, excluding hardcore or rev hardcore
+  - Challenge 2: Exactly like Challenge 1 but with one life and no powerups(hardcore mode)
+  - Challenge 3: Exactly like Сhallenge 2 but with reversed controlls(reversed hardcore)
+  - EXTREME CHALLENGE: Last challenge.
+Not gonna spoil teh surprise here, but you have 3 lives and no respawn protection.

 - **Power-Up System**:
   - Life (Cyan): Gain extra lives